jtxorg/directdms-safe/src/test/README.md

-# Test Suite for DirectRM
+# Test Suite for Avid Docuworks

 ## Katalon Testing

-DirectRM can be tested using the Katalon Recorder or other compatible apps.
+Avid Docuworks can be tested using the Katalon Recorder or other compatible apps.

 ### How-To Test